 Father’s Day falls on the third Sunday of June.
 This year Father’s Day is observed on June 21st.
 Check our Father’s Day page for lots of ideas for celebrating with dad.

 Ramadan is the ninth month of the Muslim calendar, the time of year when it is believed that the Holy Quran was received by the Prophet Muhammad.
 The month is marked by fasting during the daylight hours, and prayer and studying of the Quran.
 When the fast ends on the first day of the month of Shawwal, it is celebrated for three days in a joyous holiday called Id-al-Fitr, the Feast of Fast Breaking.
 Find out more about this important observance on our page of links.

 The Battle of Bunker Hill was fought on June 17, 1775 in Charlestown, Mass.
 The Continental Army lost the battle, but inflicted heavy casualties upon their British foes.
 Despite its name, the battle actually was fought primarily on neighboring Breed’s Hill, where the Bunker Hill Monument, built in 1843, now stands.

-Learn more about Veterans Day on our page of links
+Learn more about this famous Revolutionary War battle and its observance on our page of links.